COMP90054/2025-S1-A2/README.md

 <!-- How you choose to lay out the report is entirely up to you.
 We recommend a sub-section for each question, with each sub-section containing the action model, problem instances, and the self evaluation.
 However, if you think another layout is better for your report, feel free to do that. -->

 > **Tip:**
 > There will be a **sample solution** released on **Monday 13th April**.
 Please stay tuned and try to utilise the sample solution to write your self evaluation.
+Make sure to **push** your final commit prior to viewing the **sample solution**.

 ### A2 certification form

-Make sure you fill in the [A2 certification form](https://canvas.lms.unimelb.edu.au/courses/211178/assignments/558695).
+Make sure you fill in the [A2 certification form](https://docs.google.com/forms/d/e/1FAIpQLSeE7xnQkhRaRS0nXGMal1Ya4QZ-unScguJSQ7wBjnhv0Y15rA/viewform?usp=sharing).

 > **Warning:**
 > Non-certified submissions will attract **zero** marks.